acumos/acumos-c-client/docs/onboarding-Cpp-guide.rst

     fstream output(model_file, ios::out | ios::binary);
     centroids.SerializePartialToOstream(&output);

-The two examples to load and save the iris model must be run from the iris-kmeans directory to get all file paths right: they expect the data directory in the cwd and will write the model to data/iris-model.bin
+In the tutotrial, the two examples to load and save the iris model must be run from the iris-kmeans directory to get all file paths right: they expect the data directory in the cwd and will write the model to data/iris-model.bin

 Step 3: Create Microservice
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^